 These hours can be accrued before or after the CBATI exam.

 Practical Skills Assessment: The video case study demonstrates your teachings skills and hands-on use of BAT in your work with a client.
 Click here for the case study information (PDF).

 Optional: Client testimonial mentioning your use of BAT (any client) with permission to share publicly.

 Ready to Apply?
-The initial certification application fee is currently $300 US.
+You can register for the theory exam and Practical Skills Assessment separately or as one unit.
 The CBATI written exam may be given at the end of seminars upon advance request, if the schedule permits, or you can do the theoretical exam by online interview.
 Click here to apply.

 * ‘main trainer’ or ‘lead trainer’ is defined as: a person who is responsible for all aspects of a training session with someone else’s dog, including safety measures for dog and humans, training direction to clients, adopters, and/or assistants, and training direction with student dog(s).
 Lead trainer must act in accordance with the principals of progressive reinforcement training and be able to provide proof of lead training hours if requested.